-Origins of Adidas
+The History of Adidas

 For many, the origins of Adidas may entail a bit of controversy – the company’s founder Adolf Dassler fought on the side of the Germans in WWI and joined the Nazi party in WWII.
-After returning from fighting in WWI, though, Dassler began working to produce sports shoes in his mother’s kitchen.
-At first he was joined by his younger brother Rudolf, but after a falling out, Rudolf left the company and founded a company that would later be one of Adidas’s bitter rivals – Puma.
+After returning from fighting in WWI, Dassler began working to produce sports shoes in his mother’s kitchen.
+At first, he was joined by his younger brother Rudolf, but after a falling out, Rudolf left the company and founded a company that would later be one of Adidas’s bitter rivals – Puma.

 Adidas – then Dassler Shoes – got its first big break when Adolf drove to the 1936 Summer Olympics with a suitcase full of cleats and convinced sprinter Jesse Owens to wear them in the competition.
-Jesse Owens became the first African-American to receive a sponsorship in the Olympics, and the popularity of Dassler Shoes skyrocketed.
+Jesse Owens became the first African-American to receive sponsorship in the Olympics, and the popularity of Dassler Shoes skyrocketed.

-In 1947, Adolf changed the name of his company to Adidas after his nickname “Adi”.
-He retained control of the company until 1987 when he sold it to a French investor named Bernard Tapie.
+In 1947, Adolf changed the name of his company to Adidas after his nickname “Adi.”
+He retained control of the company until 1987, when he sold it to a French investor named Bernard Tapie.
 Tapie ramped up production of Adidas shoes, but unable to pay the interest on the loan he used to buy the company, Tapie sold Adidas to Robert Louis -Dreyfus.